aurae-runtime/aurae/docs/auraed/index.md

 sudo -E docker push krisnova/aurae:$sha
 ```

-Running the container as pid 1:
+Running the container as PID 1:

 **Note**: This pattern (and the `krisnova` registry) will never be officially supported by the project.
 This is temporary as with bootstrap the project.